 dBSPL

-Calculation of the distance r2 where you get the specific sound level L2.
+Calculation of the distance r2 where we get the specific sound level L2.

 Sound level L1